kailash-manasarovar/statement/docs/timeline/2024/july.md

 - I'm nearly crying, but pull up knowing that if it starts it won't stop.
 - I'm adding this section for investigators who may need to corroborate what I told Nicos at the time, while under the effects of narcotics I was not aware of having ingested.
 - It will be a good gauge as to how much I knew at that time, just after running in the UK general election and being silenced there, and traveling back to Dénia where criminal gangs are certain I will be murdered soon, and no-one will care, and so they can do their worst, which they do, very brazenly and openly, and so I am writing it all down, which they most certainly did not expect while digging their own pits.

-### Ben says something weird, then leaves the company

-- I go back to my hotel after meeting Nicolas.
-- Earlier that day, I had bumped into Ben in the hotel foyer.
-- He is standing in the middle of the corridor, in my way, and he comes up to me and has a bit of a rant.
-- Except, he's repeating the same words I said to [mushroom man in Bali](may.md#the-pakistani-yorkshire-man), when he was distracting me while the conference hall emptied and the [Jitendra Das lookalike](../early-years/2010.md#why-i-decided-to-be-celibate-for-the-rest-of-my-life), Aziz the Rust developer, could introduce himself.
-- I guess those words were recorded and broadcast to the paying porn addicts worldwide.
-- Ben had famously spent months looking for Azif the British/Pakistani Rust engineer, or whatever his name was.
-- He reported this in every management meeting and, just a few weeks before Bali, he announced that he'd found him.
-- Ben leaves the company about a week later.
-- This is so strange because Ben, apparently, had a key systems role in the business, and he's just gone!
-Poof!
-- I don't really understand it and I wonder if he was bullied out, especially since he repeated my bullied-person words back to me.
-- I have an obsessive good view of people who probably don't deserve it, but I'd rather it was that way.
-- Interestingly, when I try to find references for Ben online, there are none at all.
-Zero.

 ## Evidence of mass cyber-stalking technology, or something more sinister